 Who provides your funding?

-Our funding comes from The Province of Manitoba, The Winnipeg Foundation through the Moffat Family Fund, and corporate/individual donors.
+Our funding comes from The Province of Manitoba, foundations, and corporate/individual donors.

 Why don’t children just eat at home?